rails/rails/README.md

 are bundled together in Action Pack.
 Read more about Action Pack in its [README](actionpack/README.rdoc).

-The _View layer_ is composed of "templates" that can privide appropriate representations of the application's resources.
+The _View layer_ is composed of "templates" that are responsible for providing appropriate representations of the application's resources.
 View templates come in various formats, but most templates are HTML with embedded
 Ruby code (ERB files).
 Views are typically rendered to generate a controller response or the body of an email.
 In Rails, View generation is handled by Action View.